 The bay configuration for your booth is specific to your site.
-Refer to the bay layout data you collected in "Collecting data from the Design Drawings" (page 15), or to the Plan View on the Overall Assembly page of the Design Drawings to determine the build sequence for your bays, the size of each bay, and if applicable, the door layout for a given bay.
+Refer to the bay layout data you collected in "Collecting data from the Design Drawings" (page 15), or to the Plan View on the Overall Assembly page of the Design Drawings to determine the build sequence for your bays, and the door layout for a given end bay.